 If you’re a developer, you can also work with Google’s cloud platform to store files, including website files, but it functions differently from standard shared hosting services.

-Can You Use Google Domains With WORDPRESS?
+Can You Use Google Domains With WordPress?

-Absolutely!
+Yes, you can use Google Domains with WordPress.
 Although Google Domains doesn’t offer hosting services, you can connect your domain name to any WordPress hosting servers you choose for your website.

 Check out our guide on the fastest web hosting providers to help you choose the best hosting company for your needs.